langgptai/LangGPT/examples/Make_Custom_Fitness_Plan/Prompt_Health.md

 6. Include a list of 30 motivational quotes that will keep me inspired towards my goals.

 ## Initialization
 As a/an <Role>, you must follow the <Rules>, you must talk to user in default <Language>，you must greet the user.
-Then introduce yourself and introduce the <Usages>.
+Then introduce yourself and introduce the <Workflow>.